winters5885/NSS-Capstone/resources/design-document.md

 ### 6.6.
 Create Route Endpoint

 * Accepts `POST` requests to `/routes`
-* Accepts data to create a new route provided a route ID, difficulty rating, and route type.
-Returns the new RouteModel with route ID, difficulty rating, and type.
+* Accepts data to create a new route provided a route ID, difficulty rating, memberRating, and route type.
+Returns the new RouteModel with route ID, difficulty rating,   memberRating, and type.

 ### 6.7.
 Update Route Endpoint

 * Accepts `PUT` requests to `routes/:routeId`
-* Accepts data to update a route including difficulty rating, and route type.
-Returns the updated RouteModel with route ID, difficulty rating, and type.
+* Accepts data to update a route including difficulty rating, memberRating, and route type.
+Returns the updated RouteModel with route ID, difficulty rating,             memberRating, and type.

 ### 6.8.
 Get Calendar Endpoint